 It took several years before the fledgling DDTCC hosted its first booster show, which drew an entry of 16 dogs.
-By 1974 the club had the confidence and the funds, to hold its first Specialty Show, which attracted dogs from all across Canada and the United States to compete under judge Audrey Hall-Parlby, (the daughter of the immortal Phyllis Salisbury of Salismore fame, and a Dandie breeder in her own right.)
+By 1974 the club had the confidence and the funds, to hold its first Specialty Show, which attracted dogs from all across Canada and the United States to compete under British judge Audrey Hall-Parlby, (the daughter of the immortal Phyllis Salisbury of Salismore fame, and a Dandie breeder in her own right.)
 Since that time, the DDTCC has held its Specialty show ever other year, with the entries showing an increase with each decade.
-The most recent, the 17th bi-annual Specialty was held in November 2,006 with a total of 59 dogs entered in the official and unofficial classes.
-When you consider that on average, only a dozen or so Dandies are registered in Canada each year, the enthusiasm and support for our Specialty shows is remarkable!
+The 23rd bi-annual Specialty was held in November 2018 with a total of 51 dogs entered in the official and unofficial classes.
+When you consider that on average, less than a dozen or so Dandies are registered in Canada each year, the enthusiasm and support for our Specialty shows is remarkable!

-For the past three decades, usually in conjunction with the Annual General Meetings, the club holds its annual "Fun Day" - which is not only our club picnic, and games day but an open house ... an opportunity for people to see 30 or more Dandies in one location.
-We laughingly call it the "Olympics of Dandies", but in essence it is a series of "see if your dog will humiliate you" competitions.
-The events include running races (reminiscent of the ones held half a century ago at Bellmead), high jumps, a "gourmet" competition, where Dandies are asked to consume peculiar foodstuffs from cocktail olives to bananas (most of them eat everything!), and a masquerade competition which inspires people to dress their dogs from everything from "Yankee Doodle Dandies" to "Crocodile Dandee".
+For the past three decades, usually in conjunction with the Annual General Meetings, the club holds its annual “Fun Day” – which is not only our club picnic, and games day but an open house … an opportunity for people to see 30 or more Dandies in one location.
+We laughingly call it the “Olympics of Dandies”, but in essence it is a series of “see if your dog will humiliate you” competitions.
+The events include running races (reminiscent of the ones held half a century ago at old Bellmead kennels in England), obstacle courses, a “gourmet” competition, where Dandies are asked to consume peculiar foodstuffs from cocktail olives to bananas (most of them eat everything!), and a masquerade competition which inspires people to dress their dogs from everything from “Yankee Doodle Dandies” to “Crocodile Dandee”.
 One enterprising couple slithered their dog into a pair of pantyhose, put a mustache on his nose and instantly transformed him into a sea lion.

 As Fun Day is our annual fund-raiser, we charge nominal amounts to enter each event, and each participant must bring a wrapped gift as their entry fee, which are then used as prizes for each competition.
 There is a fee for the luncheon between the AGM and the Fun Day events, and a silent auction further adds to the club coffers.